Is a Raw Food Diet Good for Cats?

 can recognize.

-“Chicken meal” is not a fresh whole protein.
+“Chicken meal” or any other “meal” is not a fresh whole protein.
 It's often

 made from rendered parts of the animal and even diseased parts.